msf-ocba/meningitis-app/documentation/README.md

 In the DataStore Manager the values got updated:

 - initialExecutionDate: (current time - 1 day)
 - dataElement: modified id value

+In OutbreakApp UI (what is actually being executed):

+- initialExecutionDate: date from the last time the app was executed
+- dataElement: modified id value

 ## Parameter "program"